-We remove stamps from envelopes so we can display them in special stamp albums.
-He had collected every United States stamp issued from the year of his birth to the present; well over 80 years.
+We detach stamps from envelopes so we can display them in special stamp albums.
+He had collected every United States stamp issued from the year of his birth to the present.
 He helped boost my stamp collection with a very generous donation.

 I showed him the album of Nigerian stamps I had collected as a kid when I lived in Nigeria.

 We had several opportunities to discuss stamp collecting in my weekly pastoral visits to him as his body was succumbing to the ravages of cancer.
 When the end drew near the visits happened daily and we no longer talked about stamps.
 Instead we sang his favorite hymn, “The Old Rugged Cross.”

 The Spirit of the Lord GOD is upon me,